 Things to do

 Two punk themed days down by the river to mark the Design Museum's last weekend at their Shad Thames location.
-Discover more about using limited resources and a little rebellion to create flyers, posters, fanzine and fashion.Saturday June 25 2016 - Sunday June 26 2016Read more
+Tutors from the RCA, CSM and LCC lead workshops covering illustration, digital hacking, fashion up-cycling and more.
+Rough Trade will be bringing...Saturday June 25 2016 - Sunday June 26 2016Read more

 Average User Rating